ChristopheSim/Barathon/README.md

 The choice of the user for a trip or not will appear in the preferences but will not help to see if the bar match with the wanted caracteristics.

 #### `Address` and `Position`
-the class `Address` us the class `Position`.
+The class `Address` us the class `Position`.
 The bars have an address and the user has a position.
 The address of the bars is composed of a position, it helps to match the bars following their geographical position.

 For the bars, we need more information to display than the latitude and the longitude of their position.

 #### `Strategy`, `StrategyBars` and `StrategyTrips`
+We have here a design pattern stratgegy.
+We implement different search following the choice of the user.
+It's a good idea to encapsulate this and use a design pattern strategy.

+The class `StrategyBars` to finds bars around and near a point depending on a radius given by the user.

+The class `StrategyTrips` to finds differents across a place to travel and discover the city.

+## To Do